JackKelly/hypergrib/design.md

 And where to store the cache?
 Maybe start with caching for a single user, on that user's machine.
 Then consider a cloud caching service of some sort.
 For example, if lots of people request "churro-shaped" data arrays then it will be far faster to load those from a "churro-shaped" dataset cached in cloud object storage).

+Perhaps one "dream" would be to have a completely transparent caching layer.
+The user just says "I want data in this shape; and my read pattern will look like this" and the software transparently creates a high-speed cache of that data (in cloud object storage or local disks).
+Although this should probably be a separate project to `hypergrib` because it's solving a general problem.
+Perhaps using the IceChunk storage engine.
+Or maybe `zarrs`.

 ## If it's too slow to get `.idx` files:

 - For small GRIB files, just read the entirety of each GRIB file?